refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 import { useForm } from "@refinedev/core";

 useForm({
-  refineCoreProps: {
   // These properties will be inferred from the current route
   // removed-start
   resource: "posts",
   action: "edit",
   id: 1,
   // removed-end
-  },
 });
 ```